GiT-LiHiS/Simple_Calc/README.md

 # Simple_Calc

 A Simple calculator written in java with some basic css theme styles.
 My first GUI program.
-Made during the Christmas holidays as a exercise.
+Made during the Christmas holidays as an exercise.
 Logic based on if-statements and boolean values.
 GUI made with JavaFX.

 -Things i learned-